trollepierre/todo-day-one/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Instruction

+This project respects most of the instructions given by the exercises.
+Next technical steps have been added in [TECHNICAL_TASKS.md](./TECHNICAL_TASKS.md)

+- Responsive is not implemented yet.
+- Cleaning a bit the component to be done according to time.
+- No bugs found.
+- Split of responsibilities, code, file tree have been done, or added in TODO mentions.

+### Addendum

+- Testing has been done (not asked) on some components